sparker888/embla-nextjs/README.md

 ## Custom Features

 - **Thumbnail Interaction**: The thumbnails below the main carousel interact with it.
 Clicking a thumbnail navigates the main carousel to the respective slide.
-- **Custom Styling**: Added some custom styling to enhance the look of the carousel and navigation buttons.
+- **Tailwindcss Styling**: Added some custom styling using Tailwind to enhance the look of the carousel and navigation buttons.

 ## Conclusion

-This project showcases a simple yet elegant carousel setup with Embla Carousel in a Next.js environment with TailwindCSS for styling.
+This project showcases a simple yet elegant carousel setup with Embla Carousel in a Next.js environment using next/image to optimize images and TailwindCSS for styling.
 Feel free to clone this repository, explore the code, and extend it to fit your needs.

 ---